Filtered by vendor Pcre

 | lib/logmatcher.c in Balabit syslog-ng before 3.2.4, when the global flag is set and when using PCRE 8.12 and possibly other versions, allows remote attackers to cause a denial of service (memory consumption) via a message that does not match a regular expression. | ||||

-| CVE-2006-7230 | 2 Pcre, Redhat | 2 Pcre, Enterprise Linux | 2025-04-09 | N/A |
+| CVE-2007-1659 | 2 Pcre, Redhat | 2 Pcre, Enterprise Linux | 2025-04-09 | N/A |

-| Heap-based buffer overflow in pcre_compile.c in the Perl-Compatible Regular Expression (PCRE) library 7.7 allows context-dependent attackers to cause a denial of service (crash) or possibly execute arbitrary code via a regular expression that begins with an option and contains multiple branches. | ||||
+| Perl-Compatible Regular Expression (PCRE) library before 7.3 allows context-dependent attackers to cause a denial of service (crash) and possibly execute arbitrary code via regex patterns containing unmatched "\Q\E" sequences with orphan "\E" codes. | ||||

 | CVE-2007-4766 | 1 Pcre | 1 Pcre | 2025-04-09 | N/A |